s3team/Squirrel/README.md

 ## Squirrel

-Squirrel is a fuzzer that aims at finding memory corruption issues in database managment systems (DBMSs).
+`Squirrel` is a fuzzer that aims at finding memory corruption issues in database managment systems (DBMSs).
 It is built on [AFL](https://github.com/google/AFL).
 More details can be found in our [CCS 2020 paper](http://arxiv.org/abs/2006.02398).
+And the bugs found by `Squirrel` can be found in [here](https://github.com/s3team/Squirrel/wiki/Bug-List).

 Currently supported DBMSs:
 1. SQLite